Available in VPC

 def make_signature():

-access_key = {This is the access key ID issued by the portal or Sub Account}
+access_key = {Access key ID issued from the portal or sub account}

-secret_key = {This is the secret key issued by the portal or Sub Account}
+secret_key = {Secret key issued from the portal or sub account}

 secret_key = bytes(secret_key)